Midas1045/task-app2/README.md

 # LAB STATIC WEB-APP DEVOPS DOCUMENTATION
 The Lab Web-App is a comprehensive lab project that combines frontend and backend development with modern DevOps workflows.
-It showcases CI/CD automation, Jenkins pipeline orchestration, containerized deployments with Docker, and infrastructure provisioning with Terraform.
+It showcases CI/CD automation, Jenkins pipeline orchestration, containerized deployments with Docker, infrastructure provisioning with Terraform, and production-grade deployment on AWS EC2 with Nginx reverse proxy, SSL/TLS encryption via Let's Encrypt, and live monitoring using Prometheus and Grafana.

 ## Table of Contents